DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

   GC      = 600  ; Git repository GC timeout seconds
   ```
   I increased all timeouts to factor 10 (by adding a 0 at the end); probably not all these timeouts
-  need to be increased (and if, then maybe not this much).. use your own judgement, this worked for me ;-)
+  need to be increased (and if, then maybe not this much)... use your own judgement, this worked for me ;-)
 * By default LFS files are stored in the filesystem, in `/var/lib/forgejo/data/lfs`.
   In the `[lfs]` section you can change the `PATH = ...` line to store elsewhere, but you can also
   configure Forgejo to store the files in an S3-like Object-Storage.
 More information on that in the